aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-05-24-a-taste-of-functional-java.md

     return sessions;
 }
 ```
 Wow, looks cool, looks declarative but I think it's worse than the first solution.
 It demonstrates insufficient knowledge and understanding of Stream API and the whole point about it.
 The first mistake is using *forEach* since it can be replaced with some other operation, and the second one is *if* expression in a *forEach* instead of applying *filter* on *Optional*.
-Often people get confused when they should deal with nested structures like *List of Optionals* or *Stream of Streams*.
-So let's see how we should solve this problem.
+Often people get confused when they should deal with nested structures like *List of Optional* or *Stream of Stream*.
+So, let's see how we should solve this problem.

 ```java
 public List<TrainingSession> findSessionsByDay(final DayOfWeek day) {